 To manage and ensure that this purpose is served to the residents and visitors of the City, an organisational structure was established and approved by the council that outlines how departmental activities are directed to achieve the environmental goals enshrined in the bill of rights.
 The department is led by the head of department and supported by five divisional heads, each with its own specialty and responsibilities.

 Office of The HoD

-Faith Wotshela is the head in charge of shaping the department’s overall business strategy and setting performance standards that ensure seamless delivery of quality and predictable services to the residents and visitors of Ekurhuleni.
+This office is in charge of shaping the department’s overall business strategy and setting performance standards that ensure seamless delivery of quality and predictable services to the residents and visitors of Ekurhuleni.
 The head of department is supported by five divisional heads to ensure effective running of the department.
 The Position of HoD is currently vacant.

 Parks and Cemeteries

 Emmanuel Maphorogo is the Divisional Head for Parks and Cemeteries.
 This division is responsible for developing and maintaining the City’s assets, ie cemeteries, conservation areas, pavements, and all trees on council property fall squarely in this division’s portfolio.
 It is also responsible for the development of parks and cemeteries, operational delivery of lakes, parks, cemeteries and crematoriums, nature reserves, nurseries as well as event management and marketing.

-The Compliance Division is responsible for: Creating a legal framework for oversight in terms of monitoring compliance and enforcement with laws, regulations, and policies for protecting and enhancing the natural environment within the City of Ekurhuleni.
+Thabang Mokoena is the Divisional Head for Compliance, responsible for creating a legal framework for oversight in terms of monitoring compliance and enforcement with laws, regulations, and policies for protecting and enhancing the natural environment within the City of Ekurhuleni.
 Screening, assessing and commenting on land use development projects within CoE in accordance with the environmental impact assessment regulations.